viperdavethesnake/pan-dashboard/README.md

 # Pan-Kom: Panzura Symphony File Share Analytics

-A Grafana dashboard system for analyzing Panzura Symphony file share scan data using ClickHouse.
+A Grafana dashboard system with **AI-powered natural language queries** for analyzing Panzura Symphony file share scan data using ClickHouse.

 ## What It Does

-Imports CSV file share scan data from Panzura Symphony into ClickHouse and provides 6 pre-built Grafana dashboards for visualization and analysis.
+- Imports CSV file share scan data from Panzura Symphony into ClickHouse
+- Provides 6 pre-built Grafana dashboards for visualization
+- **NEW**: AI-powered chat interface for natural language queries ⚡
+  - Ask questions like "How many .docx files older than 3 years?"
+  - Get instant SQL + results (sub-1-second responses)
+  - Perfect for demos and POCs

 ## Requirements